AbdulroufMuhammad/NeuroMesh/neuromesh/DEMO.md

-# NeuroMesh Extension Demo
+# NeuroMesh Extension Demo - Modern Interface

 ## Quick Demo Guide

-This guide provides a quick demonstration of the NeuroMesh extension features.
+This guide demonstrates the new modern, dark-themed NeuroMesh extension with its three-state interface inspired by Augment Code.

 ### Prerequisites
 - VS Code installed